SisQ Bee Club

-Here are some of the treasured community projects we’re working on and some that we’ve helped build over the years.
+Here are some of the treasured community projects we’ve built over the years

 The SisQ Bee Club has committed to its largest project to date, a Pollinator Garden, located on the grounds of the Siskiyou Golden Fair.
 The garden showcases multiple types of bees, butterflies, birds, and beetles who are quietly and consistently responsible for one of every three mouthfuls of food we consume.
 Most people don’t realize that the health and presence of pollinators are requirements for their food survival!